pearlhamilton/task-tracker-api/README.md

 # task-tracker-api

-A REST api for task tracker app.
+A REST api for task tracker app connected to MongoDB.